 Take an ice cream break

-The Martinsville Candy Kitchen offers more than 30 flavors of ice cream, plus an old fashioned soda fountain for seltzers, floats and sundaes.
+In Martinsville, the Martinsville Candy Kitchen offers more than 20 flavors of ice cream, plus an old fashioned soda fountain for seltzers, floats and sundaes.
 Plus, every Saturday they feature a fresh flavor of homemade pie!
+In Mooresville, the brand-new Chunky Monkey Ice Cream and Sweets can take care of your cravings for a frozen summer treat.
+They've got a wide variety of hand dipped ice cream flavors along with other sweet treats.
 (If a drive-in is more your style, check out the Inside Scoop or Charlies Drive-in.)

 Enjoy a movie under the stars